7 Skin Serums You Need to Add to Your Collection ASAPSeptember 24, 2019

 “Serums should be applied twice daily.
 They are the first products that should be applied to the skin after cleansing and toning.
 A sunscreen should be applied over the serum in the morning and a moisturizer appropriate for an individual’s skin type should be used over the serum at night.”
 Geyer suggests.
 “Apply the serum with one or two fingers (so as to avoid wasting the serum on your hands) and massage thoroughly into the skin.”

-Ahead, find six of our favorite serums that are perfect for your nighttime routine or morning makeup prep.
+Ahead, find seven of our favorite skin serums that are perfect for your nighttime routine or morning makeup prep.

 L’Oréal Paris really spoiled us with this one because it works to make skin appear plump and replenished with every use.
 It’s a great refresher serum if you’re feeling dull and dry at the perfect drugstore price.